Teaching & Research

 - In all courses, faculty initiate regular, frequent, and substantive interaction with students.
 Section 05 of AA/PPS 02.01.30, Distance Education Courses and Programs, provides guidance on how to achieve the interaction that is expected by students and required by regulatory and accreditation standards.

-- The Division of Information Technology (DOIT) will equip classrooms with technological tools to support synchronous and/or asynchronous content delivery, and dedicate resources for faculty to deliver high-quality, effective hybrid and online instruction and resources for students to ensure effective and uninterrupted learning.
+- The Division of Information Technology (DOIT) will equip classrooms with technological tools to support synchronous and/or asynchronous content delivery, and dedicate resources for faculty to deliver high-quality, effective "flexible" face-to-face, hybrid and online instruction and resources for students to ensure effective and uninterrupted learning.

 - Be realistic about your students and yourself: When outlining a new course syllabus or revising a course that is currently running, think about what will need to change to accommodate remote/online teaching.
 Will you need to extend deadlines or simplify an assignment or task to allow for extra time required for differing student situations or logistics of working electronically?
 Consider alternative assessment strategies that effectively measure student learning while maintaining academic integrity.
 How will you manage your own time in running different aspects of the course?
 How prepared are you to use new technology?